 - Hope Valley – Some of the most dramatic colors will be on display here, from Sorensen’s Resort to Blue Lakes Road.
 From South Lake Tahoe, take Highway 50 toward Echo Summit approximately 5 miles.
 Turn left at Highway 89 south and continue over Luther Pass to Pickett's Junction approximately 10 miles.

 - Taylor Creek Visitor Center – It’s not just the foliage that changes color here – the fish do as well!
 The Kokanee salmon are spawning, and their silver blue scales turn to brilliant red.
 From South Lake Tahoe, take Highway 89 north approximately 3 miles.
 Turn right at the visitor center entrance just past the Tallac Historic Site.

 For updated information on fall foliage and the upcoming Kokanee Salmon Festival, visit the US Forest Service online.

-Georgette Riley spends as much time as possible outdoors, and can usually be found traipsing around in the woods with her dog, Jersey.
+Georgette spends as much time as possible outdoors, and can usually be found traipsing around in the woods with her dog, Jersey.